Fee for Service in Real Estate

 As far as the seller side, I offered reduced commission percentages with continued full service.
 I also offered a flat rate listing fee, but with limited services.
 Neither ever really appealed to the sellers.

 If it's not working, it must be a faulty concept ... not really.
 However, it is going to take a fundamental shift in consumer attitudes and how they view the function and value of a real estate professional in their transaction process.
-This is happening to a point with the Internet ceding our control of information over to the consumer.
-They know that they don't need us for locating properties for sale.
-They don't need us to get basic information and photos of those properties.

 The Millennial generation may be the turning point for fee-for-service.
 They are tech and Internet savvy, know they're doing most or all of the home location work, and they may be swayed by marketing that offers a rebate for the difference between fees owed and the commission received.
 The tough part will be in convincing them that paying for the services as they are delivered will result in cash in their pockets when they get to the closing table.
 The good news is that this may reduce showings for tire-kickers and concentrate the real estate professional's services on real customers.